QubitPi/leadership-blogs/src/content/posts/leibniz-theodicy/index.md

 can think of others like courage, forgiveness, compassion) need suffering in order to exist.
 The evil is necessary.
 So God would allow for these evils in order to make greater good possible[^1].

 Leibniz is a very interesting Philosopher.
+He may have been the first computer scientist and information theorist[^2].
-He was perhaps the first major European intellectual to take a close interest in Chinese civilization[^2], which he knew by corresponding with, and reading other works by, European Christian missionaries posted in China.
+He puzzled over the origins of the Slavic languages and was fascinated by classical Chinese.
+Leibniz was also an expert in the Sanskrit language.[^2] He was also perhaps the first major European intellectual to take a close interest in Chinese civilization[^2], which he knew by corresponding with, and reading other works by, European Christian missionaries posted in China.
 He apparently read [_Confucius Sinarum Philosophus_](https://en.wikipedia.org/wiki/Philippe_Couplet) in the first year of its publication.
 He came to the conclusion that Europeans could learn much from the Confucian ethical tradition.
 He mulled over the